 Retraction: Scapula moves towards spine

-Upward rotation: when arm lifts over head
+Upward rotation: Scapula rotates as the arm lifts over head

 Learning how to set your shoulders is important to stabilize shoulder joints, scapula, shoulder and upper back in a good and strong position to produce adequate force when needed (workout out, lifting up your kid, moving boxes) whilst not overloading other structures (shoulder joint, neck, spine) and not injuring yourself during those activities.